mfranzke/datalist-polyfill/README.md

 ```

 And you need to add a nesting `select` element wrapped by a conditional comment into the `datalist` element.
-Please have a look at the [demo page](https://mfranzke.github.io/datalist-polyfill/demo.html) accordingly, the code is being mentioned within the `Internet Explorer 9 support` section.
+Please have a look at the [demo page](https://mfranzke.github.io/datalist-polyfill/demos/ie9/) accordingly, the code is being listed at the beginning.

 ## Demo
-See the polyfill in action either by downloading / forking this repo and have a look at `demo.html`, or at the hosted demo: <https://mfranzke.github.io/datalist-polyfill/demo.html>
+See the polyfill in action either by downloading / forking this repo and have a look at `demos/index.html` and `demos/ie9/index.html`, or at the hosted demo: <https://mfranzke.github.io/datalist-polyfill/demos/> and <https://mfranzke.github.io/datalist-polyfill/demos/ie9/>

 ## things to keep in mind
 *	The demo HTML code is meant to be simple - I do know that things like a surrounding `<form>` are missing, and I've left the latin letters and english expressions for the right to left text-direction example.
 But lets focus on the relevant tags that this polyfill is all about for the demo.